-During the quarter ended December 31, 2023, we hired Mr. Ahluwalia to serve as our Interim Chief Financial Officer since November 2023.
-Other than the hiring of Mr. Ahluwalia there have been no changes in our internal controls over financial reporting that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+On November 30, 2023, we hired Mr. Ahluwalia to serve as our Interim Chief Financial Officer.
+Mr. Ahluwalia resigned August 18, 2024.
+Other than having Mr. Ahluwalia's services for this period of time there have been no changes in our internal controls over financial reporting that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.